DiamondFoundry/slate/source/index.html.md

 Differences between this endpoint and /api/v2/diamonds:

-1. /api/v2/diamonds requires JWT Token
+1. /api/v2/diamonds requires authentication
 2. /api/v1/diamonds includes only diamonds above 0.84 carats
 3. /api/v1/diamonds includes MSRP pricing only.
+4. /api/v2/diamonds includes both MSRP price and account discount/wholesale price.
-4. /api/v1/diamonds allows query params to scope the response type.
+5. /api/v1/diamonds allows query params to scope the response type.
 Please see more info and details listed below for each query param.

 For account specific pricing you must authenticate and use v2 diamonds.